 Solid research base: A solid research base has been a requirement throughout the history of NAEP achievement level setting.
-Research studies should be conducted to try out new methodologies or modifications of existing methodologies.
+Research studies should be conducted to try out new methodologies or modifications of existing methodologies in advance of considering their use for an operational ALS process.

-Appropriate for item types: Holistic methodologies are not appropriate for assessments with mixed item formats and they would not be practical for an entire assessment of dichotomous items because it would be difficult to form a holistic judgment over a large number of discrete items.
-Procedures requiring item-by-item judgments seem most appropriate for assessments with many discrete items.
+Appropriateness to item types: The choice of ALS methodology should be well suited to the characteristics of the items and/or tasks comprising the examination on which standards will be set.
+Holistic methodologies are not appropriate for assessments with mixed item formats and they would not be practical for an entire assessment of dichotomous items because it would be difficult to form a holistic judgment over a large number of discrete items.
+Procedures requiring item-by-item judgments are typically most appropriate for assessments with many discrete items.

 Number of items: Assessments with a large number of items require a large number of item judgments which can lead to fatigue and perhaps judgment error.
 The methodology used with a large number of items, such as is typical for NAEP, must be easy to implement and use.
-Even complex data presented in a graphic format can be successfully incorporated into methodologies, such as the Mapmark method, as feedback to inform judgments of panelists.
+Complex data presented in a graphic format can be successfully incorporated into methodologies, such as the Mapmark method, as feedback to inform judgments of panelists.

 Scoring rubric: Panelists must understand the scoring rubrics and how they are applied.
-There is no direct, one-to-one relationship between scoring rubrics and ALDS, however.
+There is no direct, one-to-one relationship between scoring rubrics and ALDs, however.
 Some NAEP assessments use clusters of items, and alternative combinations of responses for scoring.
 This requires an ALS procedure that can accommodate such judgments.